Recovery, Rewritten

 I believed alcohol made me social.

-Really, it made me loud, reckless, and a jerk.
+Really, it made me loud, reckless, and an a** hole.

 Talking to people sober was terrifying at first — I could barely get past “Hi” without my brain short-circuiting.
 But I kept showing up.
 And now?
 I actually remember conversations.
 I show up fully.
 I leave places proud of how I acted.